Valraevn/Ansible/README.md

 If ran without a defined user in ansible.cfg, use --ask-become-pass.
 To limit a playbook use -l/--limit <host>, <group>.

 For example a typical fresh setup would merit a run of update.yml + create_user.yml + install_packages.yml.

+To do:
+    * Look into setting up roles